-Some of the larger examples of this include specific association’s lists, which allow companies to target a certain sector, or even targeting a specific location.
+Some of the larger examples include specific association lists, which allow companies to target a certain sector or even target a specific location.
 This is something that can be much more accurate than blanket social media or online advertising.

 It can also be much more measurable than companies might believe, especially when coupons and similar aspects are used.
 By including these, a business will be able to track how many of the letters or flyers are being used over a certain period.

 Thirdly is the fact that direct mail marketing can be incredibly flexible.
 Much of this because a company can include as much, or as little, in their direct mail campaign as they want.
 While information about the business will be a necessity, you can also include free samples and much more, which isn’t an option with many other strategies.

 While there are a variety of advantages to the practice, there are also a variety of disadvantages to direct mail marketing.
 Perhaps the most notable of these is that there can be a large up-front cost associated with the practice.

 Much of this is because you’ll need to first purchase or develop a mailing list, which can often be an expensive proposition.
 Alongside this is the design and copywriting costs that will be associated with direct mail.
 Posting and printing will also be a high cost, with many people believing that the ROI may not be high enough.